 Thailand’s capital city is a sprawling, bustling metropolis, the air thick with heat and traffic.
 But you’ll find nature sneaking through the concrete and between the buildings, with mossy roofs and the beautiful Chao Phraya river snaking through the centre of the city.

-We’ve put together a list of some of the more unusual and lesser known experiences you can find in Bangkok, so you really will have the trip of a lifetime.
+There are endless things to do in Bangkok, but we’ve put together a list of some of the more unusual and lesser known experiences you can find in the city, so you really will have the trip of a lifetime.

 Pak Khlong Talat Flower Market